AlexDaPiggie/Titanic_Survival_Prediction/README.md

 By combining the logic from Objective function and Fine-tune function, the program can evaluate the model's ability to generalize (recognizing patterns instead of remembering).
 As distance = sqrt ((1 - accuracy) ** 2 + (gap) ** 2), the smaller distance is, the better model can generalize

+Please check out the notebook `Titanic_notebook.ipynb` for any more details.

 ## Reference

 This notebook couldn't been completed without referencing the wonderful works of the following authors: